Megalo Editions

 Bottom, l-r: Naomi Zouwer, Long Days #1 and Long Days #2 2022 (diptych); screenprint, edition of 8 (printer: Alex Lundy); Naomi Zouwer, Black and white ribbons on pink tissue, 2022; etching, edition of 8 (printer: Clare Jackson)

-The artists provided their creative vision, and their time in overseeing the development of the work from concept to final ‘bon-à-tirer’ proof; and the printers, and Megalo, provided technical expertise, materials and studio access, and of course the finished product itself, ready for signing and editioning.
+The artists provided their creative vision, and their time in overseeing the development of the work from concept to final ‘bon-à-tirer’ proof (‘ready to print’); Megalo printers provided technical expertise, materials and studio access, and of course the finished edition.
 For each edition, the artist received an artist proof (‘AP’); the printer received a printer proof (‘PP’); and Megalo received a workshop proof (‘WP’) for its archives; and the numbered edition proper was equally divided between the artist and Megalo, for retention or sale at a mutually agreed price (with no respective commission).

 Megalo Editions was officially launched in July 2022 in conjunction with Naomi Zouwer’s exhibition The enchantment of things.
 Zouwer’s exhibition included three works developed as ‘Editions’: the lithograph ‘The enchantment of things’, printed by Clare Jackson; the screenprint diptych ‘Long Days #1’ and ‘Long Days #2’, printed by Alex Lundy; and the etching ‘Black and white ribbons on pink tissue’, printed by Clare Jackson.
 Alongside, Megalo presented Tony Curran’s lithograph ‘Synthetic Attention Machine’, printed by Clare Jackson; Tom Buckland’s screenprint ‘Destructamatic Utility Knife’, printed by Alex Lundy; and Joel Arthur’s relief and screenprint work ‘Various Sensations’, printed by Maximilian Gosling.